 Family members, by blood, marriage, or adoption cannot witness an advance health care directive, either.
 Advance health care directives can be revoked or changed at any point.
 In order to revoke an advance health care directive, a person must inform their health care provider in person or via writing.
 The creation of a new advance health care directive will revoke any prior advance health care directive.

 Are you looking for an attorney for advanced health care directives in San Jose?
 You should seek an experienced attorney’s assistance.
-I can ensure that your advance health care directive follows all California State law requirements, so it is considered valid in the eyes of the court.
+Henshaw & Henry, PC can ensure that your advance health care directive follows all California State law requirements, so it is considered valid in the eyes of the court.
 I can also help create various types of advance health care directives, such as powers of attorney.

-Please contact my firm, or fill out a complimentary case evaluation to learn more about advance health care directives.
+Please contact our firm, or fill out a complimentary case evaluation to learn more about advance health care directives.